A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Introduction

-In addition, affective signals in real-world audiovisual data are naturally multimodal.
-The visual modality, e.g., face appearance, alone may not be sufficient in ambiguous situations, while complementary cues from the audio modality, e.g., speech, can provide additional but critical information.
-However, effectively integrating audio and visual information remains challenging, especially when frame-level predictions fluctuate over time due to noisy observations.
-To address these challenges, we propose a two-stage dual-modality (audio--visual) framework for robust affective perception from raw \emph{in-the-wild} videos.
+In addition, affective signals in real-world videos are inherently in multi-modality~\cite{poria2017review}.
+Visual information, such as facial appearance, may be insufficient for accurate expression recognition in ambiguous cases, while audio information, such as interjections and plosive sounds, can provide critical complementary cues~\cite{zhang2022transformer,dresvyanskiy2024sun,kim2024cascaded,Savchenko_2025_CVPR}.
+However, effectively integrating data in multi-modality, such as visual and audio streams, remains challenging, especially when frame-level predictions fluctuate over time under unconstrained environments~\cite{arevalo2017gmu,tsai2019mult,mittal2020m3er,Xue_2022_CVPR}.

-\textbf{Stage I: Visual adaptation.} We adapt a pretrained DINOv2-based encoder for robust visual feature extraction from raw videos \cite{oquab2023dinov2}.
-Specifically, DINOv2 ViT-L/14 is trained with a padding-aware augmentation (PadAug) strategy to simulate crop-boundary artifacts while preserving facial content.
-In addition, an MoE-based MLP head is introduced during training to enhance task adaptation and feature diversity.
-After training on Aff-Wild2 and AffectNet+, only the adapted DINOv2 backbone is retained to provide expression-aware visual representations for the next stage \cite{kollias2018affwild2,mollahosseini2017affectnet,11259096}.

-\textbf{Stage II: Frame-level dual-modality emotion recognition.} Using the adapted visual encoder from Stage~I, we perform frame-level audio--visual expression recognition on raw videos.
-For each frame, three-scale face crops are extracted and encoded by DINOv2, and their averaged features form the visual representation.
-In parallel, frame-aligned acoustic features are extracted using Wav2Vec~2.0 \cite{baevski2020wav2vec}.
-The two modalities are then fused by a lightweight gated fusion module, followed by inference-time temporal smoothing to improve prediction stability and temporal consistency.
+To address these challenges, we propose a two-stage dual-modality framework for robust frame-level facial expression recognition in this paper.

+\textbf{Stage I: Visual adaptation} In Stage I, we pretrain a DINOv2-based visual encoder~\cite{oquab2023dinov2} on external facial expression datasets of RAF-DB~\cite{li2019rafdb} and AffectNet~\cite{mollahosseini2017affectnet} to learn extra expression-aware visual representations.
+In this stage, we also employ two specific designs to strengthen the performance: the padding-aware augmentation (PadAug) which improves the robustness of our model to face-cropping boundaries and scale variations, and a training-only MoE head that provides stronger task-oriented supervision during visual adaptation.

+\textbf{Stage II: Frame-level audio–visual recognition} Given raw videos, faces are re-cropped at three scales and frame-level visual features are extracted via the DINOv2 encoder adapted in Stage I. These features are then aggregated to form robust visual representations.
+In parallel, acoustic features are extracted from a pretrained Wav2Vec~2.0 model~\cite{baevski2020wav2vec} and aligned with the visual representations to provide a necessary complement from the audio modality.

+The two parallel features are integrated through a lightweight gated fusion module~\cite{arevalo2017gmu} with a small parameter count, followed by inference-time temporal smoothing~\cite{Xue_2022_CVPR} to provide enhanced EXPR predictions with high accuracy and stable temporal consistency.